-for its own equity instruments (including shares or share options), or fair value grant date

-(b) receives goods or services but has no obligation to settle the transaction with the supplier.

-The amount for which an asset could be exchanged, a liability settled, or an equity instrument granted could be exchanged, between knowledgeable, willing parties in an arm's length transaction.

-The date at which the entity and another party (including an employee) agree to a share-based payment arrangement, being when the entity and the counterparty have a shared understanding of the terms and conditions of the arrangement.
-At grant date the entity confers on the counterparty the right to cash, other assets, or equity instruments of the entity, provided the specified vesting conditions, if any, are met.
-If that agreement is subject to an approval process (for example, by shareholders), grant date is the date when that approval is obtained.
+fair value The amount for which an asset could be exchanged, a liability settled, or an equity instrument granted could be exchanged, between knowledgeable, willing parties in an arm's length transaction. grant date The date at which the entity and another party (including an employee) agree to a share-based payment arrangement , being when the entity and the counterparty have a shared understanding of the terms and conditions of the arrangement.
+At grant date the entity confers on the counterparty the right to cash, other assets, or equity instruments of the entity, provided the specified vesting conditions , if any, are met.
+If that agreement is subject to an approval process (for example, by shareholders), grant date is the date when that approval is obtained. intrinsic value The difference between the fair value of the shares to which the counterparty has the (conditional or unconditional) right to subscribe or which it has the right to receive, and the price (if any) the counterparty is (or will be) required to pay for those shares.
+For example, a share option with an exercise price of Rs.15, [] on a share with a fair value of Rs.20, has an intrinsic value of Rs.5. market condition A condition upon which the exercise price, vesting or exercisability of an equity instrument depends that is related to the market price of the entity's equity instruments , such as attaining a specified share price or a specified amount of intrinsic value of a share option , or achieving a specified target that is based on the market price of the entity's equity instruments relative to an index of market prices of equity instruments of other entities. measurement date The date at which the fair value of the equity instruments granted is measured for the purposes of this SLFRS.
+For transactions with employees and others providing similar services , the measurement date is grant date .
+For transactions with parties other than employees (and those providing similar services), the measurement date is the date the entity obtains the goods or the counterparty renders service.

-intrinsic value

-The difference between the fair value of the shares to which the counterparty has the (conditional or unconditional) right to subscribe or which it has the right to receive, and the price (if any) the counterparty is (or will be) required to pay for those shares.
-For example, a share option with an exercise price of Rs.15,5 on a share with a fair value of Rs.20, has an intrinsic value of Rs.5.

-market condition

-A condition upon which the exercise price, vesting or exercisability of an equity instrument depends that is related to the market price of the entity's equity instruments, such as attaining a specified share price or a specified amount of intrinsic value of a share option, or achieving a specified target that is based on the market price of the entity's equity instruments relative to an index of market prices of equity instruments of other entities.

-5 In this appendix, monetary amounts are denominated in 'Rupees (Rs.)'.
+^{} In this appendix, monetary amounts are denominated in 'Rupees (Rs.)'.